Black Adam (film): Plot

-Feeling unfit of becoming a true hero, Adam surrenders and the Justice Society takes him to a secret underwater Task Force X black site in Antarctica, where Emilia Harcourt places him in stasis.
+Feeling unfit of becoming a true hero, Adam surrenders and the Justice Society takes him to an underwater Task Force X black site in Antarctica, where Emilia Harcourt places him in stasis.
 Fate again has a premonition of Hawkman's impending death.

 The Justice Society realizes Ishmael tricked Adam into killing him to be reborn as Sabbac, the champion of the six eponymous demons.
 When Sabbac summons the Legions of Hell to terrorize Kahndaq, the Justice Society unsuccessfully attempts to stop Sabbac.
 Fate believes that Hawkman's death can be avoided with his sacrifice and fights Sabbac alone.
 Fate uses astral projection to release Adam before he is killed by Sabbac.
 Meanwhile, Amon, Adrianna, and Karim rally the people to fight the Legions of Hell.
 Sabbac overpowers Hawkman, but Adam arrives in time to kill Sabbac, causing the Legions of Hell to disappear.
 The Justice Society departs on good terms with Adam, who destroys the old throne in the belief that Kahndaq needs a protector, not a ruler.
 He adopts a new name: Black Adam.

-In a mid-credits scene, Waller warns Adam against leaving Kahndaq and sends Superman, who offers to negotiate with him.
+In a mid-credits scene, Waller warns Adam against leaving Kahndaq and calls in a favor; Superman descends, who offers to negotiate with him.